 20. Take a Tour of the Pima Air & Space Museum

-Being one of the world’s largest privately funded aviation and space museums operating since 1976, 80 acres of outdoor display and 250,000-square-foot hangars feature over 400 aircraft and thousands of flight-related artifacts from around the globe.
+The Pima Air & Space Museum is a terrific destination for aerospace buffs!
+It is one of the world’s largest privately funded aviation and space museums since 1976 and has 80 acres of outdoor display and 250,000-square-foot hangars featuring over 400 aircraft and thousands of flight-related artifacts from around the globe.

-Six indoor exhibit hangars showcase the rarest and iconic planes from every era, including WWII fighters, John F. Kennedy’s presidential plane, Boeing 787 Dreamliner, a replica of a 1903 Wright Brothers Flyer, etc.
+Six indoor exhibit hangars showcase the rarest and iconic planes from every era, including WWII fighters, John F. Kennedy’s presidential plane, the Boeing 787 Dreamliner, a replica of a 1903 Wright Brothers Flyer, etc.

 Address: 6000 E Valencia Rd, Tucson, AZ 85756